anyLogistix

 Solution

-• Define customer demand as a Historic demand in the Demand table.
-Each customer generates demand daily for 3-4 days.
+• Define customers' demand (of historic type) in the Demand table.
+Each customer generates demand on daily basis daily within the period of 3-4 days.

-• Create a fleet for the distribution centers for each vehicle type (Fleets table):
+• In the Fleets table create fleets for the distribution centers (one for each vehicle type):

-• Add necessary paths between all points on the map so that vehicles can move not only from distribution centers to customers but also between customers.
-These paths will be used for optimization (Paths table).
+• Add necessary paths (in the Paths table) between all objects to allow the vehicles to move not only between the distribution centers and customers but also between the customers.
+These paths will be used for optimization.

-• Add registered customer time windows during which they are ready to accept orders (Time Windows table).
+• Add time windows for the customers (in the Time Windows table), during which they are ready to accept orders.

-• Add loading and unloading gates to model the required processes of loading vehicles for delivery (Loading and Unloading Gates table).
+• Add loading and unloading gates (in the Loading and Unloading Gates table) to model the vehicles loading and unloading processes.
 To simulate the stochastic nature of loading time, we use triangular distribution:

 Running the Simulation experiment<

-Let us run the Simulation experiment.
-Observing received result, we can see the following KPI metrics:
+Let us run the Simulation experiment and examine the received results on the KPI metrics:

-We can observe the complete fulfillment of all orders, as well as transportation costs according to the specified calculation policies.
-Additional statistics pages provide a more detailed overview of the run results.
+We can see fulfillment of all orders, and the transportation costs according to the specified calculation policies.
+Additional statistics pages provide a more detailed overview of the received results.

 Setting up the Last Mile Optimization experiment

-Last Mile Optimization essentially implements the CVRPTW, where:
+Last Mile Optimization essentially implements the CVRPTW problem, which comprises:

-• Customers have their individual orders for specific product in certain amount.
+• Demand generated by the the customers (individual orders for specific product in certain amount).

-• Various business constraints exist, such as mandatory return to the distribution center, maximum vehicle waiting time, etc.
+• Various business constraints, such as mandatory return to the distribution center, maximum vehicle idle time, etc.

-• The optimization goal is to build routes for each vehicle such that:
+• The goal is to obtain milk runs for each vehicle type that would meet the following requirements:

-• Time windows for locations are not violated.
+• The defined operating hours are not violated.

 • The total travel time is minimized.

-Preview Orders table suggests that all our customer orders registered for this day will be taken as input data for the optimizer:
+The Preview Orders table suggests that all orders that have been generated based on the scenario data and experiment parameters should be taken as the input data for the optimizer:

 Running the Last Mile Optimization experiment